Muhammad-Awais-Tariq/Release_Radar/README.md

 # 🎬 Release Radar

-A genre-based movie discovery app that tells you what's releasing soon.
-Pick a genre, and get the top 3 upcoming movies matching it pulled live from TMDB.
-Built with a **Streamlit** frontend and an **n8n** workflow as the backend, so the API key and data logic never touch the client side.
+An AI-powered movie discovery app that tells you what's releasing soon — and *why* it's worth watching.
+Pick a genre and describe your mood, and an AI agent reviews a pool of upcoming movies and picks the 3 that actually fit, with a reason for each.
+Built with a **Streamlit** frontend and an **n8n** workflow as the backend, so the API keys and decision-making logic never touch the client side.

 ## Features

 - Browse upcoming movie releases filtered by genre (Action, Horror, Sci-Fi, Comedy, and 14 more)
-- Results sorted by soonest release date first
-- Clean, trimmed data per movie title, release date, overview, and poster no bloated API payloads
+- Describe your mood in plain language (e.g. *"something dark and slow-paced"*) and get picks tailored to it
+- An AI agent (Google Gemini) makes the actual selection not a fixed sort/filter reasoning over a pool of 10 candidates to choose the best 3
+- Every recommended movie comes with a short AI-written explanation of why it fits your mood
 - Backend logic fully separated from the frontend via an n8n webhook
 - Importable n8n workflow the whole backend can be recreated in one click